c3g/GenPipes_Docs/docs/source/tutorials/list_tutorials.rst

 .. _doc_list_tutorials:

-This document contains information related to GenPipes tutorials.
-It will also link information that is needed to access GenPipes deployment, how to run the tutorials and how to see, visualize the results.

-For example, here is some sample `tutorial <http://www.computationalgenomics.ca/tutorials/>`_ content.

-We are in the process of putting together all GenPipes Tutorials in this section.
-As a start, we have simply collected all available tutorials in one place.

 GenPipes Tutorials
 ===================

+GenPipes is a flexible Python-based framework that facilitates the development and deployment of multi-step genomic workflows, optimized for High-Performance Computing (HPC) clusters and the cloud.
+It offers open sourced 12 validated and scalable pipelines for various genomics applications.

+There are multiple ways to deploy and run GenPipes.
+For details, see :ref:`GenPipes Deployment Guide<docs_dep_options>`.

-GenPipes can be deployed on C3G server resources, locally on developer's desktop or on the cloud.
-If you are running GenPipes using C3G resources, refer to the GenPipes Tutorial below.
-In case you wish to deploy and try out GenPipes in the cloud, refer to the GenPipes (Cloud) tutorial
+The GenPipes tutorials listed below demonstrate how GenPipes can be deployed and run for first time users.
+Please note that the tutorials correspond to the GenPipes deployment :ref:`type<docs_dep_options>`.
+If you are deploying GenPipes on the cloud, then refer to the *GenPipes in the Cloud* tutorial below.
+If you are accessing GenPipes which is pre-deployed on Compute Canada servers, use the first tutorial listed below:

 .. toctree::
    :maxdepth: 1